ashryanbeats/ccq/readme.md

 Use the `-f` flag to kill Photoshop.
 Use wisely; this is dangerous.

+## Task runners

+Check the `task-runners` directory for ideas on how to use this script with task runners.

 ## Included image

 The included image comes from Unsplash.com, and is licensed under Creative Commons Zero, as noted here: